Quickly exit this site by pressing the Escape key Leave this site

 Is our use of Stop and Search in Havant proportionate?

-Those searches were all completed in response to ongoing and dynamic incidents, where the person stopped either matched the description of a suspect or was named by another person.
-These searches were conducted under the suspicion there was knives or stolen property present.
+Of the 149 searches we conducted, five were on a person from an ethnic minority.
+All five were completed in response to ongoing and dynamic incidents, where the person stopped either matched the description of a suspect or was named by another person.
+Three of these resulted in a positive outcome.

 Searches completed face scrutiny at both Sergeant and Inspector level where Body Worn Video is dip sampled to identify learning and share best practice.
 There is a further layer of scrutiny in addition to this by our Independent Advisory Group which is made up of members of the community.